laroo/django-restapi-engine/README.md

 ## About

-A basic Django database engine that interfaces with any RestAPI and perform basic CRUD actions
+A simple Django database engine that interfaces with any RestAPI and perform basic CRUD actions

 ## Usage